George Alvarez: Career

 After graduating from Parsons, Alvarez worked at Studio 54 in its original heyday.
 Through the connections he made there, he responded to a casting call for a film.
 He got the part, but the project, an early attempt to adapt the Anne Rice novel Interview with the Vampire, wasn't produced.
 Nonetheless, Alvarez realized that acting was what he wished to do, saying, "You get to pretend, get to be a kid again, and get paid well to do it."

 After doing some theater work in New York, Alvarez moved to Los Angeles to audition for film and television roles.
 He also began to develop a passion for writing screenplays.
 In 1991, he made his television debut with a guest starring role on Beverly Hills, 90210.
 He then played Juan Campos in the NBC mini-series Drug Wars: The Cocaine Cartel.
 Alvarez was cast as Tommy in the 1992 film Class Act.

 In 1992, Alvarez landed a two-day part on the ABC soap opera General Hospital, which led to a long term recurring role as Detective Alex Garcia.
 He guest starred on NYPD Blue in 1994 and appeared in the film Heavy (1995).
 Alvarez had a role in the miniseries Tom Clancy's Op Center.
 He played Miguel in Cagney & Lacey: Together Again.
 He also appeared in The West Side Waltz.

 Alvarez was cast on the CBS soap opera The Bold and the Beautiful, playing the role of Enrique Alvarez from 1996 to 1997.
 He appeared in the TV movie Innocent Victims and guest starred on Pacific Blue.
 In 1997, he began playing his General Hospital character, Alex Garcia, on the show's spin off, Port Charles.
 In 1998, he was cast as Sly in the film Interlocked: Thrilled to Death (also titled A Bold Affair), co-starring with his The Bold and the Beautiful castmates Jeff Trachta and Schae Harrison.

 In 1999, Alvarez began playing the recurring role of Father Ray Santos on the CBS soap opera Guiding Light.
 He replaced Jaime Passer in the role.
 Alvarez stayed on the show until the final episodes aired in September 2009.

 Alvarez played Discipio in the 2005 miniseries Miracle's Boys.

 Personal life

 Alvarez married his wife, Liesa, on August 2, 2003.
-They have five children.
+They have six children.